cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 Actually, we feel that our manuscript is more similar to the Luttrell et al.
 2011 paper because that paper uses a coseismic slip model in the stress inversion, and because it involves a single event.
-The Luttrell and Sandwell paper uses focal mechanisms, which are basically point sources, and considers multiple earthquakes.
+The Luttrell and Sandwell paper uses focal mechanisms, which are considered to represent constant coseismic slip over a planar fault plane corresponding to one of the nodal planes of the focal mechanism, and considers multiple earthquakes.
 This is a bit more different with respect to our paper.

 ## R17
 > The introduction lists 7 coseismic slip models of the Wenchuan earthquake (line 124), and then the analysis refers to 5 of them (line 213).
 As the authors noticed, all these models essentially draw from the same set of geodetic data, and all have essentially the same result, and thus all give this study essentially the same result (line 343).
 Is there a reason these particular models were chosen for analysis?
 Why not just choose one, or if they truly are different enough to influence these results, why not use them all?
 Some justification of this choice is warranted.